DIGIfusion/enchanted-surrogates/docs/index.md

 ```

 This will install the core package and its dependencies.
 In addition, you can install any plugins you want to use, by cloning their repositories and installing them with pip as well.
+See the [Plugins](./plugins/index.md) section for more details.

 ## How to run